 Verse Novels: Sally Murphy

-All three books deal with themes which could potentially be upsetting (illness, dementia, family tragedy) but the stories are told from the perspectives of young characters and are at all times full of hope.
-Parents, caregivers and librarians need to make the decision on reading age suitability based on individual circumstances and maturity of the child.
-Every child wants to see their life reflected in literature and, even for children, life is full of moments of darkness and light.
+All three books deal with heavy themes such as chronic illness, dementia and family tragedy but Murphy imbues hope in each story and each is told from the perspectives of courageous but relateable young characters.
 Sally deals with some of the darker moments of life with care and at all times she uses her powerful writing to shine the light of hope through the darkness.
 Her books are for all children – those going through circumstances which may be similar to her characters, and others, who will develop empathy and understanding of the lives of others.

-All three books are told in first person narrative using free verse poetry and would be perfect for a comparative study in a classroom.
-Reading ability wise, all three of these slim chapter books are suitable from independent reading age.
+All three books are told in first person narrative using free verse poetry and would be perfect for a comparative study in a classroom in a Year Three – Five classroom.
 The verse novel format is particularly good for middle primary readers who may struggle with a long and text-dense narrative.

 Written by Sally Murphy and illustrated by Gabriel Evans.